acapraru/Linear-Algebra-Library-for-Scala/README.md

 The reason why I decided to implement such a library is that I wanted to give Scala users the opportunity to use a library which is very easy to understand.
 The aim of my library is to keep it as simple as possible.
 Most of the existing Linear Algebra libraries tend to have a more and more complicated syntax.
 Therefore, the design decision I took are based on keeping the usage of the library as clear as possible making the user clear about the functionalities of the library, without worrying about the complexities that might arrive.
 My library might not have its functionalities as efficient as others already have, but the fact that it might be easy-to-use is the main advantage it has and also makes it different from other such libraries.

 The code for the operations can be found in the file MatrixOp.scala.
-I decied to keep the whole code for the library in one file as it is easier finding already defined functions which can be used for adding further operations to the library.
+I decided to keep the whole code for the library in one file as it is easier finding already defined functions which can be used for adding further operations to the library.
 Also, I make use of scaladoc facility provided by Scala in order to have everything described in details on an HTML page.

-I decided to use 2 different types for everyting I did (column vectors and 2-Dimensioned Matrices):
+I decided to use 2 different types for everyting I did (column vectors and 2-dimensioned Matrices):
 ```scala
   /** Matrix made of an array of Double-valued arrays.
    */